 It’s important to try for at least 150 minutes each week of moderate-intensity aerobic exercise, such as brisk walking, bicycling or dancing.
 You should also try to get in two or more days of muscle-strengthening activities per week.

 If you’re looking to lose weight, you’ll need to do more.
 Aim for 60 to 90 minutes of aerobic activity a day.
-The American Heart Association’s Go Red for Women website has ideas and inspiration to help you get going.
+The American Heart Association has ideas and inspiration to help you get going.

 Choose healthy foods.
 What you eat affects your weight, blood pressure and cholesterol levels.
 The good news is that the small changes you start making today will add up over time.

 - Build your diet around vegetables, fruits, whole grains and low-fat dairy products.

 - Enjoy fish at least twice a week.
 Limit fatty meats, butter and cheese, which are high in saturated fat.

 - Watch out for added sugar, sodium and trans fat (found in partially hydrogenated vegetable oil).
 That means reading food labels and limiting packaged and processed foods.

 - Women who drink alcohol should have no more than one drink a day.
 Too much alcohol raises blood pressure.